nata-ferguson/movie-seat-booking/README.md

-Movie Seat Booking UI
+Movie Seat Booking UI:<br>

-Display movie selection, screen, seats, legend & seat info User can select a movie
+Display movie selection, screen, seats, legend & seat info<br>
+User can select a movie<br>
-User can select and deselect seats
+User can select and deselect seats<br>
-User can not select occupied seats
+User can not select occupied seats<br>
-Number of seats and price will update
+Number of seats and price will update<br>
 Save seats, movie and price to local storage so that UI is populated on refresh